 We spent 4 amazing weeks exploring Seattle.
+We’re so thankful that Covid hadn’t hit the country yet.
+We hope that when 2020 is over, and you start to travel again, make sure you save this blog and explore some of the amazing things we did.
 What beautiful chaos this city is!
 There is a vibe here that we’ve not really experienced in a large city before.
 I’m not even sure I can really explain it.
 As far as cities go, this is a really different, worth exploring, beautiful city.
 The feel and the look of the city is so different at night vs. daytime.
-It is truly beautiful chaos.
+It is truly a beautiful chaos.

-Once we got our big rig though the crazy traffic in Seattle to our friends “compound” area, we pretty much didn’t do much driving.
-Thank you to our fantastic “tour guide” friends for both allowing us to park our home in your parents back lot with you, and most of all for being tour guides, and taking one for the team by always driving.
+Once we got our big rig through the crazy traffic in Seattle to our friend’s “compound” area, we pretty much didn’t do much driving.
+Thank you to our fantastic “tour guide” friends for both allowing us to park our home in your parent’s backlot with you, and most of all for being tour guides, and taking one for the team by always driving.

 Driving in the traffic of Seattle is a huge challenge!
 Did I mention we have a dually?
 We have fondly named Seattle as the City of Prius’.
 We’re sure they built the roads just big enough for a Prius.
 When you have to do a 6 point turn in a park turn around, you find out fast that this town just isn’t made for a dually.

-We have been to so many places that capture our hearts for various reasons but can sum up our desires pretty easy.
+We have been to so many places that capture our hearts for various reasons but can sum up our desires pretty easily.
 We are more likely to enjoy mountains over oceans and small towns over big cities.
-But we have often enjoyed our travels that have taken us out of our comfort zones.Justin Ford
+But we have often enjoyed the travels that have taken us out of our comfort zones.Justin Ford

 Seattle was definitely out of our comfort zone.